Airyzz/BlenderAssetScraper/README.md

 This script will automatically skip over any assets which already exist in the blend file, meaning you can run this script again at a later date, and it will only download new assets which you don't already have

+All textures will be put through a shared shader node group, allowing you to make changes to all materials at once.
+Simply add new features to the node group, and all materials in the libary will be effected!

 I recommend to keep the texture quality to only 1K or 2K, as downloading 1000+ 8K textures will use a considerable amount of storage space and memory.